 1. Order Your Clean Out Kit

-If you want to get rid of clothes and don’t care about making money, you can opt for the donation bag and do something good for others.
+If you want to get rid of clothes and don’t care about making money, you can opt for the donation bag to do something good for others.

 ThredUP gives $5 to a partner charity of your choice for every bag that you donate, plus you’ll get a donation tax receipt for each bag.
 Men’s clothes are not normally accepted by thredUP, but can be sent in a donation bag.

 Once you select the type of bag you want, you can opt for return assurance.
 Return assurance means that thredUP will return any clothes to you if you have second thoughts about letting go, have items that are not accepted from your kit, or have items that don’t sell during consignment.

 Opting into return assurance costs $11, which will be deducted from your processed bag earnings.
 Unless you have extremely high-value items that are like new, it’s probably better to let your items go for good.